 As speed awareness goes up, motorists slow down, even after the unit is moved to a different location.
 With fewer speed-related accidents, officers' time is freed up, and they can concentrate their efforts on more emergent incidents.
 Plus, citizens feel safer, which is what compliance with the speed limit is all about: safety.

-If you are interested in placing this unit in your neighborhood, please contact Officer Sal Rivera by Email or you can call (541) 387-5256 and request the SMART trailer.
+If you are interested in placing this unit in your neighborhood, please contact Sergeant Sal Rivera by Email or you can call (541) 387-5256 and request the SMART trailer.

 State Of Oregon